Victoria COVID lockdown leaves Australian sports scrambling

 Swimming Australia said all of its Victoria-based swimmers had exited the state by Wednesday in the leadup to Olympic trials in Adelaide next month.

-Victoria’s Acting Premier James Merlino told reporters in Melbourne there was a danger the situation could get out of control.

-“We’re dealing with a highly infectious strain of the virus, a variant of concern, which is running faster than we have ever recorded,” Merlino said.
+Victoria’s Acting Premier James Merlino told reporters in Melbourne they were dealing with a highly infectious variant that was “running faster than we have ever recorded”.

 “Unless something drastic happens, this will become increasingly uncontrollable.”